ESSS/alfasim-sdk/docs/source/plugins/06_solver_hooks.rst

 In the :ref:`User Interface Hooks <user_interface_hooks-section>` section is explained that the plugins are allowed to customize the |alfasim|'s user interface extending it in order to get some input data from the user.
-Using the solver :py:func:`HOOK_INITIALIZE<_alfasim_sdk.hook_specs.initialize>` the developer can obtain the input data from user interface and use it to initialize the plugin internal data.
+Using the solver :py:func:`HOOK_INITIALIZE<alfasim_sdk._internal.hook_specs.initialize>` the developer can obtain the input data from user interface and use it to initialize the plugin internal data.

 As already mentioned, it is allowed that the plugins have internal data, in which can hold some important information that